Prosecutors accuse FTX's Bankman-Fried of witness tampering

 Prosecutors said it was apparent Bankman-Fried shared documents with the New York Times and that his lawyers have since confirmed to the government that he met with one of the article's authors in person and shared documents "that were not part of the government's discovery material."

 Bankman-Fried's spokesperson and lawyers did not immediately respond to requests for comment.
-Neither New York Times nor Ellison's lawyers responded to Reuters' requests for comment.
+The New York Times declined to comment, and Ellison's lawyers did not respond to a Reuters request for comment.

 The prosecutors argued that by sharing these documents, Bankman-Fried was trying to malign Ellison's credibility, and that such conduct could chill witnesses from testifying and taint the jury pool.